Florida court ruling may spare scores on death row from execution

 The state rewrote its death sentencing laws after the high court's ruling.
 But the Florida Supreme Court overturned the new law in October because it does not require juries to unanimously recommend capital punishment.

-Florida Attorney General Pam Bondi said her office was reviewing Thursday's rulings.
+Florida Attorney General Pam Bondi said her office was reviewing Friday's rulings.

 The decisions could allow the state to resume scheduling executions, which have been on hold in Florida for most of the year amid legal uncertainty.